orbitbot/misbehave/utils/README.md

 Because of the above, the implementations in `misbehave` can be re-used elsewhere you require similar functionality in javascript.
 The rest of this README outlines the functionality of the provided methods with some examples.

-In the following examples, the characters `>` and `<` are used to indicate the start and end of the selected text, if any.
+In the following examples, the characters `>` and `<` are used to indicate the start and end of the selected text, if any, and do not themselves actually count as characters.
 As an example, in the case of `"demonstration><"` the cursor is directly after the full word with no text highlighted, and with `"plato >units <of bitterness"` the substring `units ` (including the space after the word) is selected.
 Consequently,

 ```js
 var json = >{